 It is incredibly easy to click a few buttons on Amazon and have the box of goodies show up at the door.
-In fact, I think most of us could build a pretty legitimate looking fortress just out of the delivery boxes from Amazon we’ve received over the last month.
-That doesn’t help our small businesses though.
-I have seen a lot of restaurants and shops quickly adapting to the changing times by offering contactless pickup and online ordering.
-It may be easier to order on Amazon from the comfort of your couch, but if it’s an item you can get from a local store, contact that store and give them the opportunity to serve you as they need your business.
+In fact, I think most of us could build a pretty legitimate-looking fortress just out of the delivery boxes from Amazon we’ve received over the last month.
+That doesn’t help our small businesses, though.
+I have seen many restaurants and shops quickly adapting to the changing times by offering contactless pickup and online ordering.
+It may be easier to order on Amazon from the comfort of your couch, but if it’s an item you can get from a local store, contact that store and allow them to serve you as they need your business.

-A lot of folks rightly are worried about their safety in going out to eat or going shopping.
+Many folks rightly are worried about their safety in going out to eat or going shopping.
 You can still support your local haunts without visiting them by buying gift cards.
 For example, my wife picked up a gift card for a local escape room.
-Once we escape the quarantine, we’ll go get hopelessly trapped in another room together.
-The escape room business gets the money now when they need it and we will redeem it later when it is allowed.
+Once we escape the quarantine, we’ll get hopelessly trapped in another room together.
+The escape room business gets the money now when they need it, and we will redeem it later when it is allowed.
 That is a win-win.

-The last 6 weeks have been an adjustment for everyone, and that adjustment period is still evolving.
-From consumers figuring out how to live and spend while staying safe, to restaurants learning how to operate with capacity limits and adjusted staffing levels, businesses will be operating under brand new service models.
+The last six weeks have been an adjustment for everyone, and that adjustment period is still evolving.
+Businesses will be operating under brand new service models from consumers figuring out how to live and spend while staying safe to restaurants and learning how to work with capacity limits and adjusted staffing levels.
 If you have ever been to a restaurant the first week it has opened, you will know, not everything goes smoothly right away.
-That is how I think this next phase is going to be for a lot of businesses.
-Remember, companies want to do a good job for you, they want to earn your business.
-Be patient though, they need to re-learn how to do that while staying safe.
+That is how I think this next phase will be for a lot of businesses.
+Remember, companies want to do a good job for you; they want to earn your business.
+Be patient, though; they need to re-learn how to do that while staying safe.

 Find Farmers to Support

-Even though it is technically not small business week, in spirit it should be.
-COVID-19 and the ensuing economic repression has hit the economy hard.
+Even though it is technically not a small business week, in spirit, it should be.
+COVID-19 and the ensuing economic repression have hit the economy hard.
 As the economy starts to re-open, follow the rules, focus on your health, and go out of your way to help our local businesses.
 If you have other ideas about how to help small businesses during this time, we would love to hear them.
 Follow us on Facebook to comment on this and our other blog posts.